Murli Deora

 Murli Deora (10 January 1937 – 24 November 2014) was an Indian politician, businessman, and social worker.
 He was the Mayor of Mumbai, a Member of Parliament in both the Upper and Lower Houses, and a Minister of Cabinet rank.
 He was a member of the Indian National Congress.

 Early life

-Deora was born Bombay in Marwari Family, and received his BA from Bombay University.
+Deora was born in Bombay in a Marwari family, and received his BA from Bombay University.
 His family came from Laxmangarh in Rajasthan.

 Landmark case

 In 2001, Deora won a landmark Supreme Court case that ended smoking in public places.
 In the absence of statutory provisions at that time, the Court prohibited smoking in public places such as auditoriums, hospital buildings, health institutions, educational institutions, libraries, court buildings, public offices, and public conveyances, including the railways.

 Political career

 The industrialist and social worker-turned-politician began his work with the Bombay Municipal Corporation in 1968 when he was elected as a corporator.
 Later, in 1977, Deora was elected mayor of Bombay with the support of Shiv Sena.
 He first contested the Lok Sabha polls from Bombay South constituency in 1980 but lost to the Janata Party's Ratansingh Rajda though, in the subsequent election, Deora defeated BJP's Jayawantiben Mehta by a huge margin.
 He was re-elected in 1989, 1991 but lost to Mehta in 1996 and 1999 before his son, Milind, defeated Mehta to go to the Lok Sabha from the same constituency in 2004.
 Deora is a trusted aide of the Gandhi family in Mumbai.
 He was elected to the Rajya Sabha in 2004 and was inducted in the Union cabinet as petroleum minister in January 2006.